emtee40/APDE-wiki/Features-Overview.md

  - "Run" button compiles and launches the sketch
  - Multiple files (tabs)
- - A large set of examples (must be downloaded in-app, prompted on first run)
+ - A large set of examples (must be downloaded in-app, prompted on first run with Wi-Fi access)
  - Nested file manager, support for organizing sketches into folders
  - Import contributed libraries
  - Export sketch as a signed APK file
+ - Internal documentation/reference viewer, including "Find in Reference"
  - Basic Git support (no branching yet, among other things)
  - Internal Android manifest file configuration (sketch permissions, orientation lock, etc.)
  - Sketch output (`println()` calls and exceptions) in the console